Friday, November 22, 2024

 • Don’t hang out with the unruly, disordered, and idle who reject the gospel message and the God-given purpose and joyous responsibility it brings.

-• We are not asking you to do anything that we have not done as examples for you.
+• We are not asking you to do anything we have not done as an example for you.
 We never expected a free meal but worked hard to pay our own way so as to burden no one.

-• There are some among the believers who are “idle”—on one hand, living off the generosity of others and on the other refusing to accept the responsibility that faith in Jesus Christ lays upon us all.
+• Some among the believers are “idle”—on one hand, living off the generosity of others and on the other, refusing to accept the responsibility that faith in Jesus Christ lays upon us all.
 It should stop now!

 Is There More To the Story?